 - 2. If your NGS TTR or Income account balance is less than \$6,000 at the end of our income year, certain fees and costs charged to you in relation to administration and investment are capped at 3% of the account balance.
 Any amount charged in excess of that cap must be refunded. - 3.
 If you have paid an asset-based fee greater than \$500 for all your NGS accounts for the financial year ended 30 June, a fee rebate will be credited to your account if you are an NGS member at the time the rebate is to be credited.
 Where you have multiple accounts, any rebate will be apportioned based on your account balances.
 The rebate will be in the form of additional units. - 4.
-This is the amount calculated for the 2024-25 financial year.
-The actual amount will change from year to year and may be more or less than the amount shown.
-The estimated amount for the 2025-26 financial year is 0.07% p.a. - 5.
-Investment fees and costs include performance fees of 0.12% for the Diversified option.
+This is the amount calculated for the 2023-24 financial year.
+The actual amount will change from year to year and may be more or less than the amount shown. - 5.
+Investment fees and costs include performance fees of 0.09% for the Diversified option.
 The calculation basis is set out under Additional explanation of fees and costs. - 6.
-The cost component of Investment fees and costs and Transaction costs are based on actual costs incurred in the 2024-25 financial year. - 7.
+The cost component of Investment fees and costs and Transaction costs are based on actual costs incurred in the 2023-2024 financial year.
+They include costs which are not expected to be repeated in the current or future financial years.
+We estimate Investment costs to be 0.73% and Transactions costs to be 0.06% for the 2024-2025 financial year for the Diversified option. - 7.
 In some circumstances you may request us to deduct an Advice fee for personal advice received from NGS Financial Planning or a third-party adviser.
 For more information, see Additional explanation of fees and costs.